OsmanGaziYILDIRIM/Lesion-Meter/README.md

 The code of "The actual dimensions of the reference card and the red box created by reducing it to a certain extent on the screen" :
 ![Related Image](https://i.imgur.com/ZcxPrne.png)

-State of card box on the screen
+State of card box on the screen:
 ![Related Image](https://i.imgur.com/FE2vdxT.png)

 After the image is taken, the area is calculated by drawing the lesion on the screen.The area of the lesion is calculated from the area of each pixel calculated relative to the area of the reference card.
 The lesion area in each captured image is displayed on the screen.